droppedasbaby/godash/README.md

     - [x] ToMap
     - [x] Values

-- [-] HashableMap
+- [x] HashableMap
-    - [-] Add - Modifies original DS, does not return a new one
+    - [x] Add - Modifies original DS, does not return a new one
-    - [-] AddAll - Modifies original DS, does not return a new one
+    - [x] AddAll - Modifies original DS, does not return a new one
-    - [-] Contains
+    - [x] Contains
-    - [-] FromHashableMap
+    - [x] FromHashableMap
-    - [-] Keys
+    - [x] Keys
-    - [-] Remove - Modifies original DS, does not return a new one
+    - [x] Remove - Modifies original DS, does not return a new one
-    - [-] RemoveAll - Modifies original DS, does not return a new one
+    - [x] RemoveAll - Modifies original DS, does not return a new one
-    - [-] ToHashableMap
+    - [x] ToHashableMap
-    - [-] Values
+    - [x] Values

 - [x] Set
     - [x] Add - Modifies original DS, does not return a new one